 To what degree are domestic issues, such as a weakening economy, dictating how the Kremlin is both conducting its foreign policy and connecting foreign policy to its military muscle-flexing in the wider Baltic region and High North?

 However, we can’t just return to business as usual with Russia.
 Values must come first and before trade.
+The European Union will next look at possibly continuing or extending sanctions against Russia in January 2016.
 The sanctions have been demonstrably useful in limiting Russia’s aggression and it is incredibly important that the EU remains united, maintains unity on this issue and extends the sanctions to curb any potential relapse.
 Russia will continue to try and drive a wedge between the EU member states.
 This cannot be allowed to happen, for it will only encourage Russia even more.

 What in your view is the underlying motivation for Russia's actions in Ukraine and the Kremlin's decision to play a more forceful military role on the global stage, as we are now seeing in Syria?